DarraghReid/just_jokes/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/)
     * Am I Responsive was used to produce the image displaying the website on different screen sizes at the beginning of this document.

-* [Autoprefixer](http://autoprefixer.github.io/) was used for the same reason as babel.
-I used Autoprefixer to add vendor prefixes to make it more compatible with various browsers and devices.
-It was also unsuccessful in addressing the bug.
-As well as this, as you will see in the Known Bugs section of [TESTING.md](/TESTING.md), it caused errors when put through the W3C CSS Validator.
-For these reasons, the prefixes were removed.

 ## Testing
 Information on testing can be found in a separate [TESTING.md](/TESTING.md) file.